- Dr John Parker

-Parker, John (2007) African History: A Very Short Introduction.
-Oxford University Press.
+Parker, John and Rathbone, Richard (2007) African History: A Very Short Introduction.
+Oxford: Oxford University Press.

-Parker, John (2005) Tongnaab: The History of a West African God.
-Indiana University Press.
+Allman, Jean and Parker, John (2005) Tongnaab: The History of a West African God.
+Bloomington, IN: Indiana University Press.

 Parker, John (2000) Making the town: Ga state and society in early colonial Accra.
-Heinemann.
+Portsmouth, NH: Heinemann.

 Reid, Richard and Parker, John (2013) 'Introduction.
-African Histories: past, present and future.'
+African Histories: past, present and future'.
 In: Parker, John and Reid, Richard, (eds.), The Oxford Handbook of Modern African History.
-Oxford University Press.
+Oxford: Oxford University Press.

-Parker, John (2005) 'Tongnaab and Nana Tongo in the Religious Landscape of Twentieth-Century Ghana.'
+Parker, John (2005) 'Tongnaab and Nana Tongo in the Religious Landscape of Twentieth-Century Ghana'.
 In: Hansen, J and van, R, (eds.), Religious Modernities in West Africa.
-UNSPECIFIED.
+Bamenda, Cameroon: Langaa Rpcig.